Scotland: Devolution and independence

 Following the European Union Referendum Act 2015, the 2016 United Kingdom European Union membership referendum was held on 23 June 2016 on Britain's membership of the European Union.
-A majority in the United Kingdom voted to withdraw from the EU, whilst a majority within Scotland voted to remain a member.
+A majority in the United Kingdom voted to withdraw from the EU, while a majority within Scotland voted to remain a member.
 The first minister, Nicola Sturgeon, announced the following day that as a result a new independence referendum was "highly likely".
 On 31 January 2020, the United Kingdom formally withdrew from the European Union.
-At Holyrood, Sturgeon's governing SNP continues to campaign for such a referendum; in December 2019 a formal request for the powers to hold one under Section 30 of the Scotland Act was submitted.
-In June 2022, Sturgeon announced plans to hold a referendum on 19 October 2023.
-At Westminster, the governing second Johnson ministry of the Conservative Party is opposed to another referendum and has refused the first minister's request.
-Because constitutional affairs are reserved matters under the Scotland Act, the Scottish Parliament would again have to be granted temporary additional powers under Section 30 in order to hold a legally binding vote.
+Because constitutional affairs are reserved matters under the Scotland Act, the Scottish Parliament would again have to be granted temporary additional powers under Section 30 to hold a legally binding vote.

-Scotland has historical and cultural ties with northern countries outside the British Isles, such as the countries of Scandinavia.
-Scottish Government policy advocates for stronger political relations with the Nordic and Baltic countries, which has resulted in some Nordic-inspired policies being adopted such as baby boxes.

-Administrative subdivisions

-Historical subdivisions of Scotland included the mormaerdom, stewartry, earldom, burgh, parish, county and regions and districts.
-Some of these names are still sometimes used as geographical descriptors.
+Local government

-Modern Scotland is subdivided in various ways depending on the purpose.
-In local government, there have been 32 single-tier council areas since 1996, whose councils are responsible for the provision of all local government services.
-Decisions are made by councillors who are elected at local elections every five years.
-The head of each council is usually the Lord Provost alongside the Leader of the council, with a Chief Executive being appointed as director of the council area.
-Community Councils are informal organisations that represent specific sub-divisions within each council area.
+For local government purposes Scotland is subdivided into 32 single-tier council areas.
+The areas were established in 1996, and their councils are responsible for the provision of all local government services.
+Decisions are made by councillors, who are elected at local elections every five years.
+The leader of the council is typically a councillor from the party with the most seats; councils also have a civic head, typically called the provost or lord provost, who represents the council on ceremonial occasions and chairs council meetings.
+Community Councils are informal organisations that represent smaller subdivisions within each council area.

-In the Scottish Parliament, there are 73 constituencies and eight regions.
-For the Parliament of the United Kingdom, there are 59 constituencies.
-Until 2013, the Scottish fire brigades and police forces were based on a system of regions introduced in 1975.
+Police Scotland and the Scottish Fire and Rescue Service cover the entire country.
 For healthcare and postal districts, and a number of other governmental and non-governmental organisations such as the churches, there are other long-standing methods of subdividing Scotland for the purposes of administration.

-City status in the United Kingdom is conferred by letters patent.
-There are eight cities in Scotland: Aberdeen, Dundee, Dunfermline, Edinburgh, Glasgow, Inverness, Stirling and Perth.
+There are eight cities in Scotland: Aberdeen, Dundee, Dunfermline, Edinburgh, Glasgow, Inverness, Perth and Stirling.
+City status in the United Kingdom is conferred by the monarch through letters patent.